envisioning/vocab/vocab/Foom.md

 ---
 category: CORE, GOV
+generality:
+- 0.375
+- 0.35
+- 0.325
+- 0.3
+- 0.275
+- 0.25
+- 0.225
 slug: foom
 summary: Hypothetical rapid and uncontrollable growth of an AI's capabilities, leading to a superintelligent entity in a very short period.
 title: Foom
 ---